Printable – Department By-Laws- September, 2019

 SECTION 16.
 All questions of Unit administrative policy which require information or clarification shall be referred to the respective Districts.
 Districts may refer such questions to Department if necessary.

-ARTICLE VIII – NATIONAL CONVENTION DELEGATES
+ARTICLE VII – NATIONAL CONVENTION DELEGATES

 SECTION 1.
 Department Delegates and Alternates to the National Convention shall be elected at the Department Convention held not less than two (2) weeks before the National Convention.
 The number of delegates shall be on a basis of paid-up membership in the Department of Michigan and in compliance with instructions of the National Constitution.
 The delegation chairman, the National Convention Delegates and Alternates will meet directly following the close of the Department Convention.

 SECTION 2.
-The Department President, Department Secretary-Treasurer, Department President-elect, and Department Secretary-Treasurer- elect, by virtue of their office, shall be delegates to the National Convention.
+The Department President, Department Secretary-Treasurer, Department President- elect, and Department Secretary-Treasurer elect, by virtue of their office, shall be delegates to the National Convention.

 SECTION 3.
 Should any Delegate-elect be unable to attend the National Convention, all information received from the Department Headquarters pertaining to the National Convention together with advance expense money, shall be immediately returned to the Department Headquarters.

 SECTION 4.
 All Delegates to the National Convention must attend all sessions when not in attendance at meetings of National Convention Committees, unless illness prevents.
-Should this occur, the Delegate must file, in writing, with the Delegation Secretary the reason for not being in attendance otherwise she must forfeit her expenses.
+Should this occur, the Delegate must file, in writing, with the Delegation Secretary the reason for not being in attendance otherwise they must forfeit her expenses.

 SECTION 6.
 Should both the National Delegate and alternate representing a District be unable to attend National Convention, the first alternate elected as allowed by National in excess of those named in Article VIII, Section 2(b) and (e), shall represent that District, submitting a report to the District and receive expense money allowed.
 If more than one District is without representation, the first alternate elected as previously stated, shall represent the first District without representation, as listed on the Department list of Districts (First, Second, Third, etc.).
 The second alternate elected shall represent the second listed District without representation (exception – see Section 7).